The Feast or Famine cycle is among the top challenges for entrepreneurs and small business owners.

 Think about your local Target (my favorite place to aimlessly wander and find everything from new throw pillows to skin care to cozy sweatpants).
 If you were to walk through Target HQ, you’d see a strategic plan that included every single promotion for the next 12 months.

-Now I couldn’t get Target to share their calendar… but my very best friend Oprah has their editorial calendar right on her website!
+Now I couldn’t get Target to share their calendar… but my very best friend Oprah has their editorial calendar right on her website (this is the 2020 calendar)!

 Magazines are such a great example of how they plan IN ADVANCE what they are going to be selling.
 You can see that Oprah Magazine has already planned out the topics for each month for the next 12 months and has clear close dates for content and advertisers who wish to get into the magazine.